awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 ### Get Encryption Materials

-If the [algorithm suite](algorithm-suites.md) requested contains a [Identity KDF](algorithm-suites.md#identity-kdf), the caching CMM MUST obtain the encryption materials by making a call to the underlying CMM's [Get Encryption Materials](cmm-interface.md#get-encryption-materials) function.
+If the [algorithm suite](algorithm-suites.md) requested contains a [Identity KDF](algorithm-suites.md#identity-kdf), or if the request does not include a [Max Plaintext Length](cmm-interface.md#encryption-materials-request) value, the caching CMM MUST obtain the encryption materials by making a call to the underlying CMM's [Get Encryption Materials](cmm-interface.md#get-encryption-materials) function.

 Otherwise, the caching CMM MUST attempt to find the [encryption materials](structures.md#encryption-materials)